ChlodAidanAlejandro/AutoTweet/README.md

-TWITTER-CONSUMER_SECRET | The consumer secret of your Twitter app TWITTER-ACCESS_TOKEN | The access token of your Twitter account for the app TWITTER-ACCESS_TOKEN_SECRET | The access token secret of your Twitter account for the app
+TWITTER-CONSUMER_SECRET | The consumer secret of your Twitter app TWITTER-ACCESS_TOKEN | The access token of your Twitter account for the app TWITTER-ACCESS_TOKEN_SECRET | The access token secret of your Twitter account for the app TIMEZONE | The number of hours to add or subtract from UTC or wherever the server's timezone is.
+(If server is UTC, and you need PST, set this to -8)

 ### Local Method
 To run the program on your local server without using environment variables, add --normal as the last argument and create a file in the same folder named "AutoTweet.cfg"